lemannada/Data_Analysis/README.md

 # pandas-practice

-A repository created with the aim of organising study materials on pandas and matplotlib
+A repository created with the aim of organising study materials on pandas and matplotlib.